-In fact, recent research by The We Institute discovered was that nine out of 10 conversations didn’t actually hit the mark, which is pretty scary when you think of how much time we spend in meetings and communicating with people.
+In fact, recent research by The We Institute discovered that nine out of ten conversations didn’t actually hit the mark, which is pretty scary when you think of how much time we spend in meetings and communicating with people.

 So what is it that actually causes this disconnect?
 Why are so many conversations happening that aren’t quite hitting the mark?